Tuesday, 12 November 2024

 A next of kin is to be identified based on someone who has a close and continuing relationship with the aged care resident – like a spouse or partner, primary caregiver, adult child or a person who has a long and enduring relationship.
 These are all really important.
 The classic example would be where, when an aged care resident is upset, the facility can make a phone call and talk to someone and say, ‘Listen, we need to restrain your loved one.
 We’re thinking of one of these five methods.’
 That gives the person that has the relationship with the person in the aged care facility the up-front information, which is really important.
 There would be nothing more upsetting than if your parents or your loved had had an episode and you visited them, walked in and found them restrained to a bed when you did not know this was going to happen.
 That would be quite upsetting not only for the aged care resident but for the loved one coming in to visit them – when all of a sudden they find them in restraints, and they had no idea.
 This really does give clear guidelines to aged care facilities on how they can restrain a person and what they need to do to follow it up.
 I also think, for the loved ones of those people, it gives them comfort to know that they will be consulted in the decision-making on this.

 My only point here, and I do not know if this will be problematic or not – I hope not – is about, if no person exists, as a last resort VCAT acting as the decision-maker.
 I do like the bill and I support the bill, but the only reason I have a little bit of hesitation around this is the current load that VCAT has.
 I suppose in my mind I am wondering how this is going to work.
 Are we going to have designated people in VCAT that will be available to make these decisions?
 Because they need to be made relatively instantaneously; it is not something you want to be put on hold about for two days or even 2 hours for that matter.
 Just for my own curiosity I would like to know how that is going to work, because we do know that VCAT is under pressure.
 They have a lot to deal with at the moment.
 Just that last piece is really the only piece that concerns me, and how is that going to be made up?
 Will it be a phone call to a VCAT officer to say, ‘Look, we need to restrain this person.
 They’re doing A, B, C. We suggest this method.
 Do you agree?’
 I hope that the availability is almost instantaneous, because you would hate to see that delay cause a problem for the resident or someone else or put someone else in danger.
+Other than that, we support this bill.
+We believe it is a good bill, and it is going on the back of the royal commission.

 Josh BULL (Sunbury) (16:05): Thank you very much, Acting Speaker, for the opportunity to contribute to debate on the Aged Care Restrictive Practices Substitute Decision-maker Bill 2024.
-As has been mentioned by previous speakers and in contributions thus far, the matters before the house this afternoon go to working with those that work in aged care, knowing and understanding that both as a government and as a Parliament we need to ensure that we are providing those safe settings, the very best settings, for those that are experiencing a time in their life that is challenging, making sure that we are listening to the reports that have been referenced in relation to the bill but also knowing and understanding that in many of these settings there are challenging and complex environments.
-Both members of this house and those that are in the Legislative Council, the other place, work with local communities and across local organisations, speaking to those that are in an aged care setting.
+As has been mentioned by previous speakers in contributions thus far, the matters before the house this afternoon go to working with those that work in aged care, knowing and understanding that both as a government and as a Parliament we need to ensure that we are providing those safe settings, the very best settings, for those that are experiencing a time in their life that is challenging, making sure that we are listening to the reports that have been referenced in relation to the bill but also knowing and understanding that in many of these settings there are challenging and complex environments.
+Both members of this house and those in the Legislative Council, the other place, work with local communities and across local organisations, speaking to those that are in an aged care setting.
 Of course we all draw on our personal experiences when we come to this place, and wanting the very best care, the very best support and the opportunity for a loved and dignified existence for our loved ones as they age is something that I am sure is shared right across this house.

 I do want to take the opportunity to reference the work of Gerard Mansour.
 When I was the Parliamentary Secretary for Carers and Volunteers I had the great privilege of working really closely with Gerard.
 After 10 years as the state’s inaugural Commissioner for Senior Victorians he finished his final term in 2023, and in that tenure he worked really closely with the government, being responsible and providing important independent advice on issues relevant to senior Victorians and also being a strong and powerful voice.
-He was someone that I know I spoke to a lot about many of these issues that we know were prevalent within the community.
+He was someone that I spoke to a lot about many of these issues that we know are prevalent within the community.
 I worked with him and many others on some significant achievements, such as the launch of the Ageing Well in a Changing World report in 2020.
 Obviously, the year 2020 was a catastrophic year globally with the arrival of the pandemic, but I do remember speaking to Gerard on Zoom many times, and the knowledge, the importance, the contribution and in many ways the measures that were taken through that work were things that I know were very much valued by me as parliamentary secretary and widely across government.

 The bill before us this afternoon establishes a hierarchy of decision-makers who can act in this state as restrictive practices substitute decision-makers in residential aged care in line with requirements under the Commonwealth Aged Care Act 1997.
 We know with the legislative framework that many of the practices that are contained within this bill go right across not just our state but the country.
 They go to some federal requirements that we know are important not just in our state but in others.
 The bill will allow aged care providers to identify substitute decision-makers through a hierarchy.
 Under the bill, decision-makers will be identified in the following order of precedence: substitute decision-makers nominated by the aged care resident; next of kin, identified based on close relationships; and a decision-maker appointed by VCAT should no other decision-maker be available.